cecton/blog/content/posts/rust-and-arduino-part2.md

  *  0b00000000 (8 zeroes): send a command
  *  0b01000000 (zero-one-6 zeroes): send data

-A friend of mine later on told me that the Co bit actually means "more data is to come" if set to `0`.
-This is his full explanation:
+My friend [Wouter Dullaert](https://wdullaer.com/) later on told me that the Co bit actually means "more data is to come" if set to `0`.
+This is his full
+explanation:

 > *The "application" protocol of the OLED driver is byte oriented.
 The first
 > byte you send, the control byte, tells the screen what it should expect for